Ocean Acidification Experiment

 Post Lab Assignment

-- Graph your lab data for each of your samples.
+• Graph your lab data for each of your samples.
 You want to graph your dependent variable vs. time for each sample.
-Your graph should have a total of 5 lines.
+Your graph should have a total of 4 lines (one for each pH solution).
 Include the R2 value and equation for each line.
 Title your graph and label the axes and samples.
 Paste this in your lab notebook.

-Ensure you have your information for this experiment in your lab notebook.
-You will write a lab report over your experiment and findings.
+Ensure you have experimental information and data in your lab notebook.
+You will write a lab report on your experiment and findings.
+The better organized and complete your procedure and data, the easier it will be to write your report.

 Lab Report